jtc42/fastapi-hypermodel/docs/use_cases.md

 - [Platform of Trust](https://design.oftrust.net/general-guidelines/use-hateoas) - It does not specify any concrete format.
 - [Elastic Path](https://elasticpath.dev/docs) - It uses custom Level 1 format.
 - [Family Search](https://www.familysearch.org/developers/docs/api/resources) - It uses its own format [GEDCOM X](http://gedcomx.org/).

+If you want to add another item to the list, submit a PR.

 ## Useful resouces